 Creeping jenny plant, also known as moneywort or Lysimachia, is an evergreen perennial plant belonging to the Primulaceae family.
 For those looking for information on how to grow creeping jenny, this low-growing plant thrives in USDA zones 2 to 10.
-Creeping jenny is a ground cover that works well in rock gardens, between stepping stones, around ponds, in container plantings or for covering “hard to grow” areas in the landscape.
+Creeping jenny is a ground cover that works well in rock gardens, between stepping stones, around ponds, in container plantings or for covering hard to grow areas in the landscape.

 How to Grow Creeping Jenny

 Growing creeping jenny is relatively easy.
 Before planting creeping jenny, check with your local extension office to be sure that it is not restricted in your area due to its invasive nature.
 Creeping jenny is a hardy plant that will thrive in full sun or shade.
 Purchase plants from nurseries in the spring and choose a site, in the shade or sun that drains well.
 Space these plants 2 feet (.6 m.) apart, as they grow rapidly to fill in empty areas.
 Do not plant creeping jenny unless you are prepared to deal with its rapidly spreading habit.

 Care of Creeping Jenny Ground Cover

 Once established, creeping jenny plant requires very little up keep.
 Most gardeners prune this fast-growing plant to keep its horizontal growth under control.
 You can also divide the plant for better air circulation or to control spreading in early spring.
 Creeping jenny requires regular water and does well with a little organic fertilizer when first planted.
 Apply mulch or organic compost around plants to help with moisture retention.

 What Is the Difference Between Creeping Charlie and Creeping Jenny?

 Sometimes when people are growing creeping jenny plant, they mistakenly think it's the same thing as creeping charlie.
 Although they are similar in many ways, creeping charlie is a low-growing weed that often invades lawns and gardens, while creeping jenny is a ground cover plant that is, more often than not, a welcome addition to the garden or landscape.
-Creeping charlie has four-sided stems that grow up to 30 inches.
+Creeping charlie has four-sided stems that grow up to 30 inches (76.2 cm.).
 The roots of this invasive weed form nodes where the leaves join the stem.
-Creeping charlie also produces lavender flowers on 2-inch spikes.
-Most varieties of creeping jenny, on the other hand, reach a mature height of 15 inches with yellow-green, coin-like foliage that turns bronze in the winter and has inconspicuous flowers that bloom in early summer.
+Creeping charlie also produces lavender flowers on 2-inch (5 cm.) spikes.
+Most varieties of creeping jenny, on the other hand, reach a mature height of 15 inches (38 cm.) with yellow-green, coin-like foliage that turns bronze in the winter and has inconspicuous flowers that bloom in early summer.